Reddit for marketing? Your content strategy could thank you

 Reddit is rarely featured in discussions of marketing strategy.
-In fact, it wouldn’t be difficult to imagine that very few marketers have ever used Reddit, and if they have, they certainly haven’t considered using it as part of their professional marketing arsenal.
+In fact, it wouldn’t be difficult to imagine that very few marketers have ever used Reddit.
+If they have, they certainly haven’t considered using it as part of their professional marketing arsenal.
 However, Reddit could be useful in a vitally important field of marketing: content.
 Following updates to the style of the site and increased engagement from marketers, Reddit could be the right platform for boosting your content strategy.

 What is Reddit?

-Reddit is a mix between a social media platform and a news aggregation website, in that it brings information together from across the internet into one place but also allows users to take part in discussions and rate content.
+Reddit is a mix between a social media platform and a news aggregation website.
+It brings information together from across the internet into one place for users to rate and discuss.
 Each of these posts is then organised by users into boards (think Pinterest) called ‘subreddits’ which help to organise the content by topic.

 Despite its relative anonymity in the marketing world, as of 2018 Reddit reached 330 million monthly active users, putting it on a par with Twitter.
 It also ranked as the third most visited website in the USA and the sixth in the world.